The Importance of Imaginative Play - Baby Chick

 The Importance of Imaginative Play | Baby Chick

-Antsy Pants has created new Build and Play kits that are designed to let kids’ imaginations run wild and encourage families to build, learn, create and play together.
-Antsy Pants kits not only inspire creativity, they also encourage active play through building.
-With a wide variety of kits and covers to choose from, each kit comes with easy to assemble, color coded Snap and Click poles and connectors that allow parents and kids to build their kits easily.
+Antsy Pants has created new Build and Play kits that are designed to let kids’ imaginations run wild and encourage families to build, learn, create, and play together.
+Antsy Pants kits not only inspire creativity but also encourage active play through building.
+With a wide variety of kits and covers to choose from, each kit comes with easy-to-assemble, color-coded Snap and Click poles and connectors that allow parents and kids to build their kits easily.

-Not only do they create wonderfully imaginative, easy to use kits, Antsy Pants believes that every child should have the chance to engage in creative, active play, so they have partnered with a national non-profit organization called KaBOOM! to build playgrounds for kids living in poverty across America.
+Not only do they create wonderfully imaginative, easy-to-use kits, but Antsy Pants believes that every child should have the chance to engage in creative, active play, so they have partnered with a national non-profit organization called KaBOOM! to build playgrounds for kids living in poverty across America.

 The Importance of Imaginative Play | Baby Chick